Talking to children and teenagers

 Yes, when you’re ready.

 It’s natural to want to protect children from knowing about serious health issues in case it scares, upsets or worries them.
-But keeping the news from your children isn’t the answer.
+But keeping it from them isn’t the answer.

 This is because:

 - Children are very aware of what’s happening around them.
-Even if you try to hide your condition, they are likely to pick up that something is ‘wrong’ – from snippets of conversations or from changes in the mood or atmosphere at home.
+Even if you try to hide your condition, they’re likely to pick up that something is ‘wrong’ – from snippets of conversations or from changes in the mood or atmosphere at home.

-- Not knowing what’s wrong may mean that children develop their own theories about what is happening, and these may be worse than the reality.
+- Not knowing what’s wrong may mean that children come up with their own theories about what’s happening – and these may be worse than the reality.

-- As Parkinson’s progresses it will become more and more difficult to hide your symptoms and your children may find out from someone else – and it’s much better that they hear about it from you.
-They may feel resentful or worried about why you didn’t tell them.
+- As Parkinson’s progresses it will become more and more difficult to hide your symptoms and your children may find out from someone else.
+It’s much better that they hear about it from you.
+If not, they may feel resentful or worried about why you didn’t tell them.